keploy/docs/README.md

 Maintainers and contributors to this project are expected to conduct themselves in a respectful way.
 See the [CNCF Community Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) as a reference.

+## How to Get Involved?

+Keploy welcomes contributions to the docs website.
+If you have an idea for a new feature or a bug fix, please submit an issue or pull request.
+Our planned features can be found on our [Issue Tracker](https://github.com/keploy/docs/issues/new/choose).

 ## Community support

 We'd love to collaborate with you to make Keploy great.
 To get started: